“It was a good thing they decided to stop by the police station.”

 Shilpa couldn’t tell Avinash how well she knew.
 That was the reason she looked like she did.
-She knew he wanted to ask, ever since they’d bumped into each other, but had restrained himself.
+She knew he wanted to ask, ever since they’d bumped into each other at the police station, but he had restrained himself.
 She was grateful but wanted to tell him all the same.
 To explain.

-She had found her husband in the arms of another woman.
+She’d found her husband in the arms of another woman.
 A prostitute.
 In a hotel room.
-She had followed him when he’d left home.
 She’d known something shady was going on for some time now.
-The furtive phone calls, the two-day trips outside of town, money flowing out of their joint accounts but she’d kept quiet.
+The furtive phone calls, the two-day trips outside of town, money flowing out of their joint accounts.
+At first, she’d kept quiet.
 She had two little children.
 No job.
 Her husband was rich.
 If he left her, where was she to go?

-But when he went upstairs into the hotel room with the gorgeous blonde, Shilpa had lost it.
-Snatching the keys from the startled valet, she had driven out of the hotel’s lobby in a frenzy, careened the car through the busy roads and then to the highway in a matter of minutes.
+But when he went upstairs to his hotel room with that gorgeous blonde, Shilpa lost it.
+Snatching the keys from the startled valet, she’d driven out of the hotel’s lobby in a frenzy, careened the car through the busy roads and then into the highway in a matter of minutes.
 Uncaring of who was around.
-Her eyes blinded with tears.
+Her eyes blinded by tears.

 It was six in the evening then.
 People were stepping out for their evening walks.